mlswg/mls-protocol/draft-ietf-mls-protocol.md

 This framing provides encryption to ensure confidentiality within the group, as well as signing to authenticate the sender.

-The main structure is MLSMessageContent, which contains the content of the message.
+The main structure is MessageContent, which contains the content of the message.
 This structure is authenticated using MLSMessageAuth (see {{content-authentication}}).
-The two structures are combined in MLSMessageContentAuth, which can then be encoded/decoded from/to MLSPlaintext or MLSCiphertext, which are then included in the MLSMessage structure.
+The two structures are combined in AuthenticatedContent, which can then be encoded/decoded from/to MLSPlaintext or MLSCiphertext, which are then included in the MLSMessage structure.